 Accreditation of Prior and Experiential Learning (AP(E)L)

-While we wish to acknowledge prior learning, it is a principle that at least half of the programme should be assessed at the University of Manchester, for UG programmes, unless (see C6 of the Undergraduate Regulations) exceptional circumstances apply.
+While we wish to acknowledge prior learning/experience, it is a principle that at least half of the programme should be assessed at the University of Manchester, for UG programmes, (see C7 of the Undergraduate Regulations, version 2.6, January 2020) unless exceptional circumstances apply.

-For PGT programmes, C6 of the PGT Regulations confirms the maximum amount of credits which are permitted for each programme for AP(E)L, ranging from 15 credits for a PG Certificate to 60 credits for a Masters award.
+For PGT programmes, paragraph C6 of the PGT Regulations confirms the maximum amount of credits which are permitted for each programme for AP(E)L, ranging from 15 credits for a PG Certificate (if the award is based on a 15 credit structure, and a maximum of 20 credits if the award is based on a 20 credit structure) to 60 credits for a Masters award.

-There should be a time limit on the period between prior learning and award normally set at five years but Faculties may wish to take into account part time study.
-The principle is that prior learning is relevant and current to the award.
+There should be a time limit on the period between prior learning/experience and award normally set at five years but Faculties may wish to take into account part time study.
+The principle is that prior learning/experience is relevant and current to the award.

 With regards to exit awards, students on both UG and PGT programmes are permitted to receive exit awards if they have AP(E)L credits in their profile, as long as at least half of their total credits have been awarded by the University of Manchester.